Deltares/hydromt/docs/guides/user_guide/hydromt_intro.rst

 - **Command Line Interface (CLI)**

-  The :ref:`CLI <hydromt_cli>` is a high-level interface to HydroMT.
+  The CLI is a high-level interface to HydroMT.
 It is used to run HydroMT commands such as :ref:`build <model_build>`, :ref:`update <model_update>`
 - **Python Interface**

-  While most common functionalities can be called through the CLI, the :ref:`Python interface <hydromt_python>` offers more flexibility for advanced users.
+  While most common functionalities can be called through the CLI, the Python interface offers more flexibility for advanced users.
-  It allows you to e.g. interact directly with a model component :ref:`Model API <model_interface>` and apply the many methods and workflows available.
-Please find all available functions :ref: `API reference`
+  It allows you to e.g. interact directly with a model component Model API and apply the many methods and workflows available.
+Please find all available functions API reference

 .. _arch_hydromt: